wmfs/cardscript/README.md

 ## <a name="goal"></a>Goal

 The goal of  __FormScript__ is to provide a simple-to-use vocabulary that can anyone can use to describe the content of a user-facing form.
-We hope FormScript will be capable of defining the majority of forms out there - in a sane and accessible way.
+We hope FormScript will be capable of defining the majority of forms out there - in an expressive, sane and accessible way.

 ## <a name="repo"></a>About this repo